+Environmental Concerns

-Environmental Concerns: Streambank wheatgrass is long-lived, spread primarily via vegetative means (rhizomes), but also spread via seed distribution.
+Streambank and thickspike wheatgrass are long-lived, spread primarily via vegetative means (rhizomes), but also spread via seed distribution.
 They are not considered "weedy" or invasive species, but can spread into adjoining vegetative communities under ideal climatic and environmental conditions.
 Most seedings do not spread from original plantings, or if they do spread, the rate of spread is not alarming.
 They will probably cross with each other, but are not noted for crossing with other natives.

 Snake River wheatgrass is long lived and spreads primarily via seed distribution.
 It is not considered a "weedy" or invasive species, but can spread into adjoining vegetative communities under ideal climatic and environmental conditions.
 Most seedings do not spread from original plantings.
-It is a cross-pollinating species and is known to cross with bluebunch wheatgrass, quackgrass (Elymus repens), and bottlebrush squirreltail (Elymus elymoides).
-These crosses broaden the gene pool and do not generally dominate a site or crowds out the native ecotype and in many cases are sterile.
+It is a crosspollinating species and is known to cross with bluebunch wheatgrass, thickspike wheatgrass, quackgrass and bottlebrush squirreltail.
+These crosses broaden the gene pool and do not generally dominate a site or crowds out the native ecotype and in many cases are steril.